52nd Annual National Symposium

 • Schedule

-A complete schedule will be available in early 2026, and the following is subject to change:
+A complete schedule can be found in the registration brochure and is subject to change:

-• On Sunday, May 31, pre-symposium tours will be offered, and we also have suggestions for things to do and see around town.
+• On Sunday, May 31, the Angels Project will take place and pre-symposium tours will be offered, and we also have suggestions for things to do and see around town.
 The National Board of Directors will hold a meeting that evening.

 • The morning of Monday, June 1 will begin with professional development sessions.
 The Cash & Carry/Silent Auction and Marketplace will open during lunch, and the first concurrent sessions and plenary sessions will be held in the afternoon, as will the members-to-members and first-timers meet and greet.
 The awards ceremony, keynote address, and opening reception will take place that evening.